 Orizaba and Ixtaccihuatl

-It's amazing how much you can pack into a 9 day period with a well-planned itinerary.
-Ixta (17,338') provides a nice exposure to the Mexican countryside and a great opportunity to acclimate.
+It's amazing how much you can pack into a nine-day period with a well-planned itinerary.
+Ixtaccihuatl (17,338') provides a nice exposure to the Mexican countryside and a great opportunity to acclimate.
 Our route of choice will be either the Arista del Sol or the Ayoloco Glacier.

 Each of the climbs involves several thousand vertical feet of snow and glacier climbing.
-This nine-day trip to Mexico is great as a first high-altitude experience or as an excellent way to prepare for Mt.
-McKinley.
-Basic climbing experience such as a climb of Mt.
-Rainier would be excellent training for the trip.
-Each team member needs to be familiar with the ice ax arrest, basic cramponing and rope team travel.
-Each climber also needs to be in excellent physical condition.
-Climbing to altitudes approaching 19,000 feet is never easy.
+This nine-day trip to Mexico is great as a first high-altitude experience or as an excellent way to prepare for Denali.
+Basic climbing experience, such as a climb of Mt.
+Rainier, would be excellent training for the trip.
+Each team member needs to be familiar with ice axe arrest, basic cramponing and rope team travel.
+Each climber also needs to be in excellent physical condition; climbing to altitudes approaching 19,000 feet is never easy.

 We have conducted these trips since 1976 and they have always been a favorite.
 It would be difficult to find a guide service with more experience climbing in Mexico.
-You only have to break away from work for one week.
-You can sharpen or acquire new skills while enjoying some Mexican sunshine and seeing another area of the world.
+This trip only requires you to break away from work for one week.
+In just one week you can sharpen or acquire new skills while enjoying some Mexican sunshine and see another area of the world.

 We sincerely feel that this is one of the best run Mexico Volcanoes programs available.
-Experience, leadership and relationships make the difference.
+Experience, leadership and relationships make the difference in our programs.